Skip to content

 oprob = ODEProblem(sys, prn.u0, tspan, prn.p, jac=true)

-Setting jac=true means that the ODE Jacobian is computed symbolically, which often improves simulation performance.
-The ODEProblem can be simulated with any solver from the OrdinaryDiffEq.jl package, such as the Rodas5P solver:
+With jac=true, the Jacobian is generated symbolically, which often improves performance.
+The ODEProblem can be simulated with solvers from OrdinaryDiffEq.jl, for example Rodas5P:

 sol = solve(oprob, Rodas5P(), callback=cb)